 Bank of America recommends you contact qualified tax or legal counsel before establishing an HSA.

-2 Employee Benefits Research Institute, December 2017.
-A 65-year-old couple, both with median drug expenses would need $273,000 to have a 90% chance of having enough money to cover health care expenses (excluding long-term care) in retirement.
-Savings Needed for Medigap Premiums, Medicare Part B Premiums, Medicare Part D Premiums and Out-of-Pocket Drug Expenses for Retirement at age 65 in 2017.
-A 65-year-old man would need $131,000 or a 65-year-old woman would need $147,000 to have to have a 90% chance of having enough money to cover health care expenses (excluding long-term care) in retirement.
-Savings Needed for Medigap Premiums, Medicare Part B Premiums, Medicare Part D Premiums and Out-of-Pocket Drug Expenses for Retirement at age 65 in 2017.
+2 Sources: Employee Benefits Research Institute, Issue Brief, no. 481, May 16, 2019.
+A 65-year-old couple, both with median drug expenses needs $301,000 to have a 90% chance of having enough money to cover health care expenses (excluding long-term care) in retirement.
+Savings needed for Medigap Premiums, Medicare Part B Premiums, Medicare Part D Premiums and Out-of-Pocket Drug Expenses for Retirement at age 65 in 2019.

 Investments in mutual funds: